Emergency Medicine Department

 Since 2014 and up-to-date, the Emergency Medicine Department continued to be recognized as a training site for both the Saudi and Arab Board Programs.
 In 2019, the department reached an annual census of more than 93,000 patients, with an admission rate of 9%, and achieved full accreditation by the National Health Regulatory Authority (NHRA), and the Joint Commission International (JCI).

-To face the international and national spread of COVID-19 pandemic, the department built a separate COVID-19 triage tent at the department’s entrance, and allocated an additional 10 beds, for holding and managing the suspected cases till they are being transported to designated quarantine facilities in the Kingdom.
+To face the international and national spread of COVID-19 pandemic, the department built two separate COVID-19 triage tents at the department’s entrance, and allocated 12 beds, for holding and managing the suspected cases till they are being transported to designated quarantine facilities in the Kingdom.
 All staff were trained on assessing, isolating, and swabbing any suspected cases using the personal protective equipment (PPE).

 What to expect?

-When you arrive at the Emergency Department at King Hamad University Hospital, you will be seen as efficiently as possible.
+When you arrive at the Emergency Department, you will be seen as efficiently as possible.
 Here are few tips on what to expect during your visit.

 You will be asked for basic information by the receptionist that allows us to enter you into our electronic database.

-A triage nurse will obtain your vitals such as temperature, blood pressure, and pulse.
-Our goal is to evaluate you as quick as possible according to the Manchester Triage System which prioritize patients as per their clinical presentations.
-Please keep in mind that when we are seeing many patients, it might take longer to get you into a room and for you to see a physician, and if this happened you will be re-triaged to make sure that your condition is stable and did not deteriorate.
+A triage nurse will obtain your vital signs such as; pulse, respiratory rate, temperature, blood pressure, pain scale, and glucose level.
+Our goal is to evaluate you as quickly as possible according to the Manchester Triage System which prioritize patients as per their clinical presentations.
+Also, a triage physician is added to accelerate the process and to assure that the patient’s condition is stable and fit to be triaged away.

 Rapid Medical Evaluation